-When it comes to capitalising on calendar hooks, the first thing to nail is the content.
+When it comes to capitalizing on calendar events, the first thing to nail is the content.
 The menu should be your main focus for seasonal campaigns, packed with exciting sounding drinks suggestions and a visually appealing design.
 This piece of collateral is not only a valuable chance to forge brand allegiance; it’s an opportunity for bars to secure premium drink sales.

-With your menu template finalised, you can expand this central piece of content to create a self-service kit for bar managers, containing both online and offline collateral they can leverage as part of a wider marketing campaign.
-For example, alongside menus you can create beer mats, banners, brochures, social media posts, digital adverts and website graphics for them to use.
+With your menu template finalized, you can expand this central piece of content to create a self-service kit for bar managers, containing both online and offline collateral they can leverage as part of a wider marketing campaign.
+For example, alongside menus, you can create beer mats, banners, brochures, social media posts, digital adverts and website graphics for them to use.

 Finding the right menu design technology

 So much effort already goes into the hospitality marketing calendar; your customer network realizes the sales potential that special occasions offer, but they don’t have the time or incentive to make your brand front and center of their strategy.
 To put your brand at the heart of key trading days during the year, you need to be proactive and go to bars and pubs with creative concepts and ready-made collateral.